 Our new exhibition at Pelican Bomb Gallery X looks to the tropics to examine the intersections of aesthetics, landscape, and otherness.

-“Queer Tropics” is on view November 16, 2017–February 25, 2018, at Pelican Bomb Gallery X. The exhibition is a self-organized satellite exhibition that runs alongside “Prospect.4: The Lotus in Spite of the Swamp.”
+“Queer Tropics” is a self-organized satellite exhibition that runs alongside “Prospect.4: The Lotus in Spite of the Swamp.”